hakwok/hakwok.github.io/_pages/about.md

 # Selected Experience

 ## Research
+I am currently working as an **Undergraduate Researcher** as a part of the ERSP program at UCSD Computer Science and Engineering Department under the advisory of **Prof. Ravi Ramamoorthi** and **Prof. Tzu-Mao Li** at the Center for Visual Computing, leading a team in the development of **Slang**, a differentiable shading language, through efficiency and performance analysis, in collaboration with **Nvidia**.

-Here is the project proposal writeup: [Image View Synthesis and Differentiable Rendering in Slang](https://sudo-boris.github.io/portfolio/RCPPO/)
+Here is the project proposal writeup: [Image View Synthesis and Differentiable Rendering in Slang](../files/Li_Ramamoorthi_ERSP_2023_Proposal.pdf)

 ## Professional Experiencee
 I have experience with independent research.
 I have implemented the Reward Constrained Policy Optimization paper into stable-baselines3 PPO and reproduced the original results by running and tracking experiments.

 To accompany this work, I have submitted a blog post to the **ICLR** Blogposts Track communicating the paper's theory and my results.

-Feel free to look at my specific [portfolio entry](https://sudo-boris.github.io/portfolio/RCPPO/).
+Feel free to look at my specific [portfolio entry](<embed src="../files/Resume.pdf" type="application/pdf" frameborder="0" scrolling="auto" height="100%" width="100%"></embed>).

 ## Projects & Initatives
 Currently I am working as a **Student Researcher** at the Reliable Multimodal AI Lab at the TU Darmstadt under the supervision of Prof. Marcus Rohrbach working on **Generative Video-Language Modelling**.